Skip to main content

 The Real-Estate Effect

-This is why outcome-based ratings like the DataScore are important.
-By measuring what students achieve rather than how much money flows in, growth-focused ratings can identify high-performing schools in overlooked communities — schools like those in our top Title I schools list.
+This is why looking at actual student outcomes rather than just school spending matters.
+Proficiency rates and graduation data can identify high-performing schools in overlooked communities, schools like those in our top Title I schools list.

 What Ratings Get Right